 - there is a large online component to the course

-The BA (Hons) Learning and Teaching degree provides a degree level qualification that allows application to a programme for qualified teacher status (QTS) through an employment based route or through further study on a Postgraduate Certificate of Education (PGCE).
-It is also suitable for careers in education that do not require QTS.
+The BA (Hons) Learning and Teaching degree provides you with a degree level qualification that will allow you to progress onto a programme for qualified teacher status (QTS) including through an employment-based scheme or similar.
+The degree will also prepare you for careers in education that do not require QTS.

 How to apply